 Harriet Huntress is said to roam the attic of the fourth floor of the hall.
-In old age, Harriet used a wheelchair – it’s said you can still hear the squeak of the wheels.
+In old age, Harriet used a wheelchair — people say they can still hear the squeak of the wheels.

 Smith Hall at UNH

 If you polled current students and alumni, you’d probably end up with at least 10 versions of the story behind the haunting at Smith Hall.
 Reportedly a woman roams the hallways and visits residents in the middle of the night.

 It’s said that multiple ghosts roam the halls of the college, including the ghost of a young boy who bounces his ball around the third and fourth floors.
 Another — the ghost of a young girl who supposedly died of hypothermia in the building — has been seen a number of times as well.

 St. Anselm College

 Urban legend says a monk committed suicide from the fourth floor window of Alumni Hall.
 His ghost is said to haunt the building.